vpipeline_control_web_logo

 Build application

-The VPipelineControl is a complete repository in form of the CMake project.
-The application depends only on OpenCV to provide visualization of incoming frames and OneVpl to desarialize them.
-Before compiling you have to install those libraries into your OS.
-Also to compile library you have to install CMake.
+The VPipelineControl is a complete repository in the form of a CMake project.
+The application depends on OpenCV to provide visualization of incoming frames.
+Before compiling, you have to install it into your OS.
+Also, to compile the application, you have to install CMake.

 On Linux